Followers

 Crime and Punishment

-Because of the lack of actual laws – and the lack of a death sentence, Church was sentenced to prison an indeterminate prison term. and held in solitary confinement at Norwich, Connecticut.
-When he got sick in January 1776, he was released from jail and was allowed to move around under guard.
-In May of that year, he was sent back to Massachusetts under bond and remained imprisoned until 1778, when the Massachusetts Banishment Act of that year ordered him exiled to Martinique in the West Indies.
-Shortly thereafter he sailed from but the schooner carrying him was never heard from again.
+Due to the lack of actual laws and a death sentence, Church was sentenced to an indeterminate prison term and held in solitary confinement in Norwich, Connecticut.
+When he fell ill in January 1776, he was released from jail and permitted to move around under guard.
+In May of that year, he was sent back to Massachusetts under bond and remained imprisoned until 1778, when the Massachusetts Banishment Act of that year ordered him to be exiled to Martinique in the West Indies.
+Shortly thereafter, he set sail, but the schooner carrying him was never heard from again.
 It was assumed it went down in a storm on the high seas.

 A Spy Exposed

-Doctor Benjamin Church’s case was one of those enigmas of the American Revolution.
-Many believed he was misjudged.
-He certainly thought so.
-After all, his credentials, services and pedigree were impeccable.
-And although he admitted to certain acts – he adamantly insisted he was simply keeping channels open and trying to feed the British useless information.
-Torn between two allegiances, he may have actually believed his own story.
+Doctor Benjamin Church’s case was one of the enigmas of the American Revolution.
+Many believed he was misjudged, and he certainly thought so himself.
+After all, his credentials, services, and pedigree were impeccable.
+Although he admitted to certain acts, he adamantly insisted that he was simply keeping channels open and trying to feed the British useless information.
+Torn between two allegiances, he may have truly believed his own story.

-Yet he was in debt, had mistresses, and clearly had the ego to take bold action.
-Was his visit to British held Boston to meet the Royal Governor and commander in chief General Gage an act of perfidy or misguided statesmanship?
+Yet he was in debt, had mistresses, and clearly possessed the ego to take bold action.
+Was his visit to British-held Boston to meet the Royal Governor and Commander in Chief, General Gage, an act of perfidy or misguided statesmanship?

-Years later – the truth did come out.
-When scholars were able to open General Gage's files.
-In the early 20th century, the papers of General Gage were made available to historians.
-These contained letters with chock full of information on the rebel army – correspondence carried by Church. that could only have come from Church.
-The good doctor was indeed providing the British army with intelligence from at least early 1775, possibly earlier.
+Years later, the truth came out when scholars were able to access General Gage's files.
+In the early 20th century, General Gage's papers became available to historians.
+These papers contained letters filled with information on the rebel army—correspondence carried by Church that could only have come from him.
+The good doctor was indeed providing the British army with intelligence from at least early 1775, possibly even earlier.

 A Spy’s Motive

-Why did the esteemed doctor Benjamin Church play the espionage game?
-Was overburdening debt?
-Disputes and scores against rivals in the American leadership?
-Ambivalence towards actually breaking with Britain.
+Why did the esteemed Dr. Benjamin Church engage in espionage?
+Was it due to overwhelming debt?
+Disputes and grudges against rivals in American leadership?
+Was there ambivalence about truly breaking ties with Britain?
 Family connections?
 Loyalty to the crown?
 Or perhaps it was for the most frustrating reason of all – simply because he could.